 An informed why and how behind your article idea is where your passion and work ethic meet.
 It’s all about letting them know this project is important to you and you plan on going about it in specific ways.
 Briefly outline how you’re going to tackle a piece that you have no connection to.
 That gives the editor an idea of what type of article you’re going to put together and lets them know you have a plan of attack.

 So now that you have your ideas for a few different pitches, let’s get into where to send them.

 Where and Who to Pitch

 Most publications put their submission guidelines in their About Us section.
-Sometimes at the very bottom of the page there will be a link usually attached to some text like Write For Us or Contributor Guidelines.
+Sometimes at the very bottom of the page, there will be a link usually attached to some text like Write For Us or Contributor Guidelines.
 If you can’t find the submission guidelines anywhere on the site, don’t be shy.
 Reach out to the editor and ask them how to go about submitting.

-Sometimes this will get you a direct connect with the editor.
+Sometimes this will get you a direct connection with the editor.
 If you do this to an editor who has clearly stated and easy to find submission guidelines, they might see it as a sign that you don’t do your research.
 Which in the nonfiction world, is not a good thing to have attached to you.

 There are a couple of publications that have automated submission pages where you can fill in a form and it’ll send your pitch and info off to the slush pile.
 I’m not a huge fan of those and much before direct to the editor pitches.
-As long as there isn’t a statement in the magazines submission guidelines about contacting the editor directly with the pitch, you should go this route, too.
+As long as there isn’t a statement in the magazine’s submission guidelines about contacting the editor directly with the pitch, you should go this route, too.